The Convention: Another Vote is Possible was held on January 11, 2019, at the Emmanuel Centre, Westminster.

 The Convention on Brexit and Political Crash was held on May 12 and 13, 2017, at Central Hall, Westminster.

 Our aim was simple – to hold free, open and respectful discussion.
 Over 100 speakers took part in 20 sessions, which included debates, interviews, keynote speeches, panels and one open forum.
-Some 1,400 people attended over two days, and a large number of audience members contributed to the Q&A sessions, debates and the big open forum on the second day.
-The last session in the Main Hall asked- ‘How do we reconnect people with their politics?”
-The Convention provided one answer – a free and candid exchange of views brings better understanding, if not always agreement.
+Some 2,000 people attended over two days, and a large number of audience members contributed to the Q&A sessions, debates and the big open forum on the second day.
+The last session in the Main Hall asked – ‘How do we reconnect people with their politics?”
+The Convention provided one answer – a free and candid exchange of views doesn’t always brings agreement, but it does bring better understanding.

 The Convention was the first large scale, two-day public debate on the deep impacts of Brexit and the Political Crash.
 The vital debate that government never allowed to happen.